beaubreedlove/FantasyFootball/rules.md

         1. Trades will process immediately by Yahoo, but any manager may object and a majority vote will determine whether the trade is overturned.
         1. In this league, it is against the rules to stop trying.
 If you make an "[undoubtably bad move](#undoubtably)", your line up will be set for you and your team may be put on autopilot.
         1. Rules changes in season require a unanimous vote.
 For future seasons, they require a majority vote and Comissioner approval.
-        1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
+        1. People who make the playoffs win at least $50 with 1st through 4th winning $1,000, $500, $250, and $100.
-        1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.
+        1. The team to score 1st place in the regular season will win $100.
         1. The team who scores the most points wins $150.
         1. There are 4 other prizes of $50 each.
         1. People shouldn't create conflicts of interest with the league.